CqZeng2333/Legends-of-Valor/src/readme.txt

 ==========================================================
 Avatar is a base abstract class.
 It has Hero and Monster as subclasses.
 Hero class has 3 kinds of concrete heros as subclasses: Warrior, Sorcerer and Paladin.
+Hero's skills are listed in "HeroSkillsInterface".
+In special, for the skill "teleport", when a hero teleports to another lane from home lane, he is not allowed to straightly teleport back unless he uses "back" to go back to his Nexus.

 Monster class has 3 kinds of concrete monsters as subclasses: Dragon, Exoskeleton and Spirit.
 HeroFactory and MonsterFactory classes can read the txt files and create concrete subclasses of heros and monsters.